Revd Neil Summers

 St John the Divine

-While we are seeking a permanent Director of Music, the requirements of the post are such that it could potentially fit alongside other existing work or musical commitments.
-The main focus is the Sung Eucharist on Sundays at 11 o'clock, preceded by a choir rehearsal at 10 o'clock.
+The nature of the post is such that it could fit alongside other professional commitments, musical or otherwise.
+The main focus is the Sunday service at 11.00am, preceded by a choir rehearsal at 10.00am.
 There is no midweek rehearsal.